bevyengine/bevy_editor_prototypes/design-book/src/design-paradigms.md

 ## Non-Blocking

-Tools and interface options are being designed to not block the user from using any other parts of Bevy Editor.
-Bevy Editor doesn't pop-up forms that the user must fill.
-The UI should stay responsive by all means, at least for the common and most used operations.
-When things exceptionally do block (Like Running the game) it should be clearly indicated and allow an immediate exit.
-User's don't like their workflow being interrupted.
+The UI should stay responsive whenever possible.
+Tools and interface options should not block the user from using any other parts of Bevy Editor.
+When long-running blocking tasks are required, it should be clearly indicated and allow an immediate exit.
+Users don't like their workflow being interrupted!

 ## Non-Modal